 Get the medications you need

-Your CCA Medicare Value or CCA Medicare Preferred plan covers a wide range of both brand-name and generic prescription drugs.
+Your CCA Medicare Value or CCA Medicare Preferred or CCA Medicare Premier plan covers a wide range of both brand-name and generic prescription drugs.
 Use the resources below to find out if a medication is covered by Commonwealth Care Alliance and if it requires step therapy or pre-approval.